The Contiguous Art Gallery Problem is in {\Theta}(n log n): Introduction

-\subparagraph{Contribution.} At first sight, \contArt appears to follow the same pattern as most \artGall variants: guarding $\partial P$ in general is hard, and the restricted version admits high-polynomial solutions.
-The existence of three independent near-$O(k n^5)$ time solutions may even suggest that this is the intrinsic problem complexity.
-In this paper, we show that this is not the case as we present an $O(n \log n)$-time algorithm.
-Our \realRAM algorithm uses linear space and achieves an $O(k n^4)$ factor speed-up over the previous state-of-the-art.\footnote{A preliminary version of this paper appeared online with an $\tilde{O}(k n^2)$-time algorithm. } We further prove that this bound is optimal for all comparison-based models of computation in which sorting requires $\Omega(n \log n)$ time, which includes the \realRAM.
-Our result thus provides the first near-linear optimal algorithm for a variant of the \artGall problem that is neither artificially over-constrained nor degenerate in structure.
-Our algorithm combines ideas from all previous approaches, each of which contains a useful combinatorial component that can be exploited for efficiency.
-Prior works enumerated these components.
-We replace these brute-force steps with efficient sweep-line algorithms, and combine these insights into a unified efficient algorithm.
+\mysubpara{Contribution.} At first sight, \contArt appears to follow the same pattern as most \artGall variants: guarding $\partial P$ in general is hard, and the restricted version admits high-polynomial solutions.
+Yet, we show that we can significantly improve the running time to $O(n \log n)$.
+Our \realRAM algorithm uses linear space and achieves an $O(k n^4)$ factor speed-up over the previous state-of-the-art\footnote{A preliminary version of this paper, which we cannot cite without breaking blindness, achieves $\tilde{O}(k n^2)$ time.} We further prove that this bound is optimal via a reduction from sorting, which in the \realRAM has an $\Omega(n \log n)$ lower bound.
+Our result thus provides a significant speedup and tight bounds for the \contArt problem.

-Biniaz et al.~\cite{biniaz2024contiguous} constructed a candidate set $\mathbb{C}$ of $O(n^4)$ contiguous guards such that there exists an optimal solution that uses one guard from $\mathbb{C}$.
-We show that a linear-size set suffices.
-We compute in $O(n \log n)$ time a linear-size set $X$ of points $u \in \partial P$ such that there exists an optimal solution containing a contiguous guard $(g, [u, v])$.
-Running the revolution algorithm of Merrild et al.~\cite{merrild2024contiguous} for each $x \in X$ would then yield an optimal solution in $O(n^3 \log n)$ time.
-However, their method effectively enumerates all interval pairs of a certain arrangement in $P$, leading to the high polynomial factor.

-We avoid this enumeration by showing how to compute all values $\nex{x}$ for $x \in X$ in $O(n \log n)$ total time using a second sweep around $\partial P$.
-Applying this second sweepline algorithm $k$ times yields an $O(k n \log n)$-time algorithm.
-To remove the remaining factor of $k$, we compute the revolutions for all $x \in X$ \emph{implicitly}.
-To achieve this, we use the algebraic view of the $\nexFunc$ function introduced by Robson, Spalding-Jamieson, and Zheng~\cite{RobsonSpaldingZheng2024_AnalyticArcCover}, who showed that $\nexFunc$ can be represented as a piecewise function with $O(n^3)$ constant-complexity pieces.
-Their approach constructs these pieces explicitly in $O(n^3)$ time by partitioning $\partial P$ into intervals where $\nexFunc$ is defined by three vertices.

-We revisit this construction and show that the number of distinct function pieces is in fact much smaller.
-This part of the paper is the most technical: we prove that the $\nexFunc$ function can be represented as a piecewise function with only $O(n)$ constant-complexity pieces, and that this representation can be computed in $O(n \log n)$ total time.
-Using a lazy segment tree evaluation technique due to Aggarwal et al.~\cite{aggarwal1989finding}, we can then evaluate all revolutions from $x \in X$ simultaneously and obtain the optimal solution in $O(n \log n)$ time using $O(n)$ space.
-A particular point of emphasis for our approach is that the running time uses a single logarithmic factor.
-We show that our algorithms must maintain a convex hull under several types of updates.
-The best known general-purpose dynamic convex hull structure supports updates in $O(\log^2 n)$ time.
-We can get by with an existing first-in-first-out structure to avoid any additional log-factors.